joshuaisaact/Portfolio-Website/New folder/content/posts/portfolio-website-part-2-modal.md

 To tackle this, i built the first card directly into the HTML with a separate "project-card" div, and then once i was happy with it, i converted it into an immediately invoked javascript factory functon!

-FUNNY MEME FACTORY IMAGE
+{{< figure src="/Portfolio-Website/blog/media/blog/depeche modal/allthedivs.png" title="Yes, I mean EVERYTHING">}}

 Why do it this way?
-You are probably thinking.
+What could possibly be my thought process?
 The reasons were mainly:

 1. I wanted the ability to pull data from a database in JSON format and convert it into project cards